How to benchmark Python code with pytest-benchmark

 After scrambling out of bed, I tried to figure out what was going on.
 I tried to search through the logs, but that was hard because everything kept crashing.
 Finally, I found the issue.
 The kids!
 They loved our game so much, they were playing it all the way up to a million!
 In a flash of brilliance, I added two new benchmarks:

-for playing the game with the number one hundred (100
+test_game_100for playing the game with the number one hundred (100) - A micro-benchmark

 When I ran it, I got this: